senthilrathinam/amazon-bedrock-redshift-iam-text-to-sql/README.md

 ## Troubleshooting
 ### Common Issues
 - **"Permission denied" errors**:
-    - Verify your IAM user has all required policies attached
+    - Verify your EC2 instance has proper IAM role attached
-    - Check your Access Key ID and Secret Access Key are correct
+    - Check IAM role has permissions for Bedrock, Redshift, EC2, and SSM

 - **"Setup fails" or timeouts**:
-    - Run python cleanup.py first
+    - Run python3 cleanup.py first
     - Try a different AWS region in .env (us-west-2, eu-west-1)
     - Ensure you have sufficient AWS service limits
     - Wait for bastion host SSM agent to come online (can take 2-3 minutes)